 Fugitive Thai politician Vatana Asavahame, linked to management of the Poipet casino devastated by a deadly fire last week, received Cambodian citizenship in a 2008 royal decree, according to documents viewed by CamboJA.

-Asavahame’s wife has business ties to tycoon Ly Yong Phat.
-Both appear connected to the management of the Grand Diamond City Hotel and Casino, which became engulfed in fire last Wednesday, killing at least 26 people and injuring dozens.
+Asavahame and his wife share business ties to tycoon Ly Yong Phat.
+The three appear connected to the management of the Grand Diamond City Hotel and Casino, which became engulfed in fire last Wednesday, killing at least 26 people and injuring dozens.

 Provincial authorities say they are still investigating the cause of the fire, initially blamed on electrical overload.

 Asavahame, a former Thai deputy interior minister, was convicted in absentia and sentenced to 10 years in prison in August, 2008 for his role in a major corruption scandal over the construction of a wastewater treatment plant.
 There remains an active warrant for his arrest, the Bangkok Post reported.

 Yet Asavahame, now 87, fled Thailand months before his conviction.
 He and his Thai wife, Pinyapap Sunee, 65, received Cambodian citizenship on May 28, 2008 from King Norodom Sihamoni.

 Vatana changed his name to Sok Sambath and Sunee changed her name to Mean Veasna, the decree stated.

 “Political and business connections are probably what allowed him [Asavahame] to flee the country to Cambodia,” said Mark S. Cogan, an expert on Thailand at Kansai Gaidai University in Japan.
 “There is a revolving door of political and business interests between Thailand and Cambodia.”

 Government spokesperson Phay Sipan did not respond to requests for comment.